Andrewwango/vegetation-segmentation/README.md

 # forest-mask-rcnn
-Mask R-CNN for semantic segmentation of forest scenes
+Deeplabv3 and Monodepth2 for semantic segmentation of forest scenes